Photovoltaic system: Shading and dirt

 Most modules have bypass diodes between each cell or string of cells that minimize the effects of shading and only lose the power that the shaded portion of the array would have supplied, as well as the power dissipated in the diodes.
 The main job of the bypass diode is to eliminate hot spots that form on cells that can cause further damage to the array, and cause fires.

 Sunlight can be absorbed by dust, snow, or other impurities at the surface of the module (collectively referred to as soiling).
 Soiling reduces the light that strikes the cells, which in turn reduces the power output of the PV system.
 Soiling losses aggregate over time, and can become large without adequate cleaning.
 In 2018, the global annual energy loss due to soiling was estimated to at least 3–4%.

-However, soiling losses vary sisgnificantly from region to region, and within regions.
+However, soiling losses vary significantly from region to region, and within regions.

 Maintaining a clean module surface will increase output performance over the life of the PV system.
 In one study performed in a snow-rich area (Ontario), cleaning flat mounted solar panels after 15 months increased their output by almost 100%.
 However, 5° tilted arrays were adequately cleaned by rainwater.

 In many cases, especially in arid regions, or in locations in close proximity to deserts, roads, industry, or agriculture, regular cleaning of the solar panels is cost-effective.
 In 2018, the estimated soiling-induced revenue loss was estimated to between 5 and 7 billion euros.

 The long‐term reliability of photovoltaic modules is crucial to ensure the technical and economic viability of PV as a successful energy source.
 The analysis of degradation mechanisms of PV modules is key to ensure current lifetimes exceeding 25 years.